adwaitya/adwaitya/README.md

 <br  />

 ### About Me 🚀
-- ðŸ”­🌱 I’m a Full stack developer with a masters degree in Computer Application.
--	As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to make things that make a difference.
+- I am a FullStack Developer with a passion for web development.
+I love to create things that makes people's life easier.
+Whether it is a web application or a command line tool, I love to create them.
+- MCA
+- 9+ years of experience in Web Development
+- Currently working as Senior Developer in Rebaca Technologies
 -   👨🏻‍💻 I’m currently working on something cool;
 -   🚀  I’m currently learning Data Structures and Algorithms on  [leetcode]
 -  Ask me about anything, I am happy to help;